Interviewsand Articles

 A well-preserved panel truck from the early 1950s sat in the driveway, "Fredric's Electric" painted across its sides.
 The house was an older, two-story, brown shingle with a lot of vegetation surrounding it and even climbing its walls.
 But wasn't that an Asian temple entrance in front?
 The tiled roof with turned-up eaves was trimmed out with a couple of ornate ceramic dragons.
 And the entry walkway was paved with a mosaic of blue and white hand-painted, glazed tile.
 It all had to be the work of Guardian's maker, the mysterious electrician.

-As I looked around, I noticed other details where creative modifications had been made and wondered what more would be revealed when I finally met the man.
-It took a couple of weeks.
+As I looked around, I noticed other details where creative modifications had been made and wondered what more would be revealed.

 In the north light I got my first good look at him.
 It was something of a shock.
-How to describe why?
-First of all my Mongolian fantasy did not evaporate at all.
-His was a face I might describe as having a timeless, masculine, non-specific Asiatic beauty.
+I was gazing into a face of timeless, masculine, non-specific Asiatic beauty - even Mongolian, perhaps.

-Usually such moments are forgotten quickly under the press of ordinary life, which soon sweeps over them.
-And as I write, that moment has faded some.
-But all my intuitions, as I'd stood looking at the statue at the foot of the Berkeley pier, have been richly confirmed.
-Whatever it was I saw in his face sitting across the table that first time remains as something from another order--whether it's one that's more real or less is hard to say.
+Usually such moments are forgotten quickly under the press of life, but as I write, that moment remains.
+And all my intuitions - as I'd stood looking at the statue at the foot of the Berkeley pier - have been richly confirmed.

-And sitting there, besides the artist's creative force made visible in every direction I looked, there was something else I was not yet fully aware of, a palpable physical aura quietly radiating from the man across from me.
-It had to be connected with his long practice of the martial arts.
-A couple of times, I was given a glimpse of a startling fierceness not too far below the surface--not unlike what one sees in the artist's Guardian.
+And sitting there, besides the artist's creative force visible in every direction I looked, there was something else I was not yet fully aware of, a palpable physical aura quietly radiating from the man across from me, no doubt connected with his long practice of the martial arts.
+A couple of times, I was given a glimpse of a startling fierceness not far below the surface - not unlike what one sees in the artist's Guardian

 Kung Fu Buddhist Temple Art and a Fundamental Moment